 The ECMP Technical Advisory Group: an informal group with meetings held as needed.
 Members represent a range of Council teams, government agencies and academic institutions.
-The Technical Advisory Group held four meetings from 14/11/2018 - 7/5/2020.
+The Group met four times between November 2018 and May 2020.
 Members also participated in workshops held for issue analysis and management options.